 - Data lakes are not costly to implement since most technologies used to manage them are open source.

 - Data lakes are scalable because they are unstructured.

 - Both labor-intensive schema development and data cleanup or governance can be deferred until after your organization has identified a clear business need for the data.

 - The agility of a data lake enables variety of different analytics methods to interpret all data types (including cloud data) which include the following: machine learning, big data analytics, real-time analytics, and SQL queries.

 Data Lake Best Practices

 - Quickly onboard data and ingest data early.
 Early ingestions and processing enable integrated data to be available ASAP to your reporting, operations, and analytics teams.

 - It’s better to control who controls which data into the lake as well as when and/or how it is loaded.
 Without control, a data lake can easily turn into a data swamp.
 And when you put garbage data in, you’ll get garbage data out which will be of no use for effective decision making.

 - Focus on business outcomes.
 In order to successfully transform your enterprise, you have to understand what is most important to the business.
-Understanding the organization’s core business initiatives is the key to identifying the questions, use cases, analytics, data, and underlying architecture and technology requirements for your data lake.
+Gaining insight into business intelligence and understanding the organization’s core business initiatives is key to identifying the questions, use cases, analytics, data, and underlying architecture and technology requirements for your data lake.

 - Integrate data of diverse vintages, structures, and sources.
 Blend traditional enterprise data with modern big data in a data lake to enable advanced analytics, enrich cross-source correlations for more insightful clusters and segments, logistics optimizations, and real-time monitoring.